Swiss bankers' group seeks amicable U.S. tax deal

-ZURICH, Sept 5 Switzerland must solve a dispute with the United States over wealthy citizens using secret Swiss accounts to dodge taxes under existing laws and should continue to protect bank secrecy, the Swiss Bankers Association head said on Monday.
+ZURICH Switzerland must solve a dispute with the United States over wealthy citizens using secret Swiss accounts to dodge taxes under existing laws, and should continue to protect bank secrecy, the Swiss Bankers Association head said on Monday.

-The association's president, Patrick Odier, made the comments after newspapers reported on Sunday the United States had given an ultimatum to Switzerland, saying Credit Suisse CSGN.VX and nine other banks could face charges unless detailed information on U.S. tax evaders using Swiss accounts was handed over this week.
-[ID:nL5E7K40CS]
+Association president Patrick Odier made the comments after newspapers reported on Sunday the U.S. had given an ultimatum to Switzerland, saying Credit Suisse CSGN.VX and nine other banks could face charges unless information on U.S. tax evaders using Swiss accounts was handed over this week.

 "There cannot be an ultimatum.
 Friendly states must have a will to negotiate," Odier told a news conference.